bThink-BGU/BPjs/docs/source/embed-bpjs.rst

 Decide which ``BProgram`` subclass you need.

   `BProgram`_ is an abstract class.
-Its concrete sub-classes differ on how they obtain their source code. `SingleResourceBProgram`_ reads the code from a resource included with the code (typlically, a .js file bundled in the project's .jars). `StringBProgram`_, on the other hand, takes a Java String as source.
+Its concrete sub-classes differ on how they obtain their source code. `SingleResourceBProgram`_ reads the code from a resource included with the code (typically, a .js file bundled in the project's .jars). `StringBProgram`_, on the other hand, takes a Java String as source.
 Of course, ``BProgram`` can be directly extended as needed.

 Write the BPjs code.